backend-development/backend-development-textbook/source/caching.md

 /projects/2014-anton-eine-multimediale-inszenierung
 ```

+§

-In the profiler we can see that this translates to the SQL query
+In the miniprofiler we can see, that this translates to the SQL query

 ```
 SELECT * FROM projects WHERE slug='2014-anton-eine-multimediale-inszenierung'
 ```

 There should be an index on columns `slug`!